-This study highlights a Geology of Yosemite Valley virtual field trip (VFT) and companion exercises produced as a four-part module educational activity to substitute for physical field experiences.
-The VFT is created as an Earth project in Google Earth Web, a versatile format that allows access through a web browser or Google Earth app with the sharing of an internet address.
-Many dynamic resources can be used for VFT stops through use of the Google Earth Engine (global satellite imagery draped on topography, 360° street-level imagery, user-submitted 360° photospheres).
+Abstract.
+This study highlights a geology of Yosemite Valley virtual field trip (VFT) and the companion exercises produced as a four-part educational activity to substitute physical field experiences.
+The VFT is created as an Earth project in Google Earth Web, a versatile format that allows access through a web browser or Google Earth application with the sharing of an internet address.
+Many dynamic resources can be used for VFT stops through use of the Google Earth Engine (global satellite imagery draped on topography, 360° street-level imagery, and user-submitted 360° photospheres).
 Images, figures, videos, and narration can be embedded into VFT stops.
-Hyperlinks allow for a wide range of external resources to be incorporated; optional background resources help reduce the knowledge gap between general public and upper divisionadvanced undergraduate students, ensuring VFTs can be broadly accessible.
-Like many in-person field trips, there is a script with learning goals for each stop, but also an opportunity to learn through exploration as the viewer can dynamically change their vantage at each stop (i.e. guided discovery learning).
-This interactive VFT format seaffolds supports students' spatial skills and encourages attention to be focused on a stop's critical spatial information.
-The progression from VFT to mapping exercise to geologically-reasoned decision-making results in high quality student work; students find it engaging, enjoyable, and educational.
+Hyperlinks allow for a wide range of external resources to be incorporated; optional background resources help reduce the knowledge gap between the general public and advanced undergraduate students, ensuring that VFTs can be broadly accessible.
+Like many in-person field trips, there is a script with learning goals for each stop, but also an opportunity to learn through exploration, as the viewer can dynamically change their vantage at each stop (i.e., guideddiscovery learning).
+This interactive VFT format supports students' spatial skills and encourages attention to be focused on a stop's critical spatial information.
+The progression from VFT and mapping exercises to geologically reasoned decision-making results in high-quality student work; students find it engaging, enjoyable, and educational.